 Stage-2: 1 2 3 C

-The first thing we will need to do is solder the three pickups to the 5 Way Switch and the Volume control (fig1).
-Solder a wire from the C in Stage 1 of the 5 Way Switch to the C in Stage 2.
-Solder the Hot wire of the Bridge pickup to Stage 2, Tab 1 of the 5 Way Switch and solder the Ground wire to the back of the Volume control.
+The first thing we will need to do is solder the three pickups to the 5 Way Switch and the Volume control (Fig 1).
+Start by soldering a wire from the C in Stage 1 of the 5 Way Switch to the C in Stage 2.
+Next, solder the Hot wire of the Bridge pickup to Stage 2, Tab 1 of the 5 Way Switch, then solder the Ground wire to the back of the Volume control.

-Solder the Hot wire of the Middle pickup to Stage 2, Tab 2 of the 5 Way Switch and solder the Ground wire to the back of the Volume control.
-Solder the Hot wire of the Neck pickup to Stage 2, Tab 3 of the 5 Way Switch and solder the Ground wire to the back of the Volume control.
+Now, solder the Hot wire of the Middle pickup to Stage 2, Tab 2 of the 5 Way Switch, then solder the Ground wire to the back of the Volume control.
+Next, solder the Hot wire of the Neck pickup to Stage 2, Tab 3 of the 5 Way Switch, then solder the Ground wire to the back of the Volume control.

-Now we can wire the rest of the Volume circuit (fig 2).
+Now we can wire the rest of the Volume circuit (Fig 2).
 If you hold the Potentiometer upside down with the three tabs pointing down you can number them 1, 2, and 3.
-Solder a wire from Stage 1 C of the 5 Way Switch to Tab 1 of the Volume pot.
-Solder a wire from Tab 2 of the Volume pot to the Tip tab of the Output Jack and solder a wire from Tab 3 of the Volume pot to the back of the Volume pot.
-Solder a wire from the Sleeve of the Output Jack to the back of the Volume control.
+First, solder a wire from Stage 1 C of the 5 Way Switch to Tab 1 of the Volume pot.
+Next, solder a wire from Tab 2 of the Volume pot to the Tip Tab of the Output Jack and solder a wire from Tab 3 of the Volume pot to the back of the Volume pot.
+And finally, solder a wire from the Sleeve of the Output Jack to the back of the Volume control.
 This completes the Volume part of the circuit.

-To add Tone Control 2 (fig 4), solder a wire from Stage 1, Tab 2 of the 5 Way Switch to Tab 3 of Tone Control 2.
+To add Tone Control 2 (Fig 4), solder a wire from Stage 1, Tab 2 of the 5 Way Switch to Tab 3 of Tone Control 2.
 Solder a wire from Tab 2 of Tone Control 2 to Tab 2 of Tone Control 1.
-Solder a wire from the back of Tone Control 2 to the back of Tone Control 1.
-Solder the large ground wire from the guitar’s spring claw to the back of the Volume control, and you are FINISHED!
+Now, solder a wire from the back of Tone Control 2 to the back of Tone Control 1.
+And finally, solder the large ground wire from the guitar’s spring claw to the back of the Volume control, and you are FINISHED!